nestauk/ojd_daps_language_models/ojd_daps_language_models/pipeline/README.md

 `python ojd_daps_language_models/pipeline/train_model/ojobert_flow.py run`

-The flow pushes the fine-tuned DistilBERT model to the huggingface hub and saves evaluation metrics to a datestamped `models/model_evaluation/distilbert-base-cased-finetuned-ojo-DATE_evaluation_results.json`
+The flow pushes the fine-tuned DistilBERT model to the huggingface hub and saves evaluation metrics to a datestamped `models/model_evaluation/distilbert-base-cased-finetuned-ojo-DATE_evaluation_results.json` in s3.

 You will need to have signed into huggingface by following the prompts after typing `huggingface-cli login` in your terminal to upload the model.

+## :sparkles: setting up with AWS and metaflow

 If you haven't used batch processing with Metaflow before and want to run any of the flows that make use of batch (e.g. `ojobert_flow.py`), you'll need to ensure a few things are set up first: